-The Worcester Colonel Timothy Bigelow Chapter NSDAR joined us for Concord’s Patriot Day Parade.
-We marched to Old North Bridge where “the shot heard round the world” happened and where, for the first time, colonial militia were commanded to shoot at British soldiers.
+We are standing above North Bridge on what was Captain David Brown’s land on April 19, 1775 as we participated in the marched to Old North Bridge where “the shot was heard round the world” on Patriot's Day.
+For the first time, colonial militia were commanded to shoot at British soldiers.
 This was the start of the American Revolution on April 19th, 1775.
 Learn more

 Wreath Laying on Veterans Day

-Members not only enjoyed a lovey lunch during our meeting but also donated new unwrapped toys for the Toys for Tots program run by the Concord Fire Department.
+Members not only enjoyed a lovey lunch during our meeting but also donate new unwrapped toys for the Toys for the Concord Firefighters Relief Association and IAFF Local 1942 Toy Drive at Concord’s Fire Station.
 These donations will go to families who cannot afford to buy gifts for their children during the holidays.
-Over 50 new toys went to families this year.
+Over 85 new toys went to families this year.

 We enjoyed a presentation by Steven Taskovics on the military importance of fifes and drums with their various styles and locally documented sources of eighteenth century musician veterans, John Nixon, Jr. and Luther Blanchard.